MicroEJ/docs/DeviceDeveloperGuide/uiSimulation.rst

 Front Panel is an additional module for MicroUI library.
-When the MicroUI module is installed, install this module in order to be able to simulate UI drawings on the simulator.
+When the MicroUI module is installed, install this module in order to be able to simulate UI drawings on the Simulator.

 In the platform configuration file, check :guilabel:`UI` > :guilabel:`Front Panel` to install the Front Panel module.
 When checked, the properties file